-6.6 TRANSCRIPTS
+6.7 TRANSCRIPTS

-6.6.1 Requests for Transcripts
+6.7.1 Requests for Transcripts

-An electronic transcript request form is available through the CHP website.
-The cost is \$10 per transcript.
+An electronic transcript request form is available through the Office of the University Registrar website.
 Requests for transcripts can also be submitted to the Office of the University Registrar between 8:00 AM - 4:30 PM, CHP Building 2, or sent to the Office through mail or by fax.
 The mailing address and fax number are on the form.
 Please allow 3-5 working days for receipt of the requested transcript.

-6.6.2 Withholding of Grades and Transcripts
+6.7.2 Withholding of Grades and Transcripts

-The Office of the University Registrar is authorized to withhold grades and transcripts and refuse registration to any student or former student who does not:
+The Office of the University Registrar is authorized to withhold grades and transcripts and/or refuse registration to any student or former student who does not:

-- complete a degree plan in the first semester of attendance in a program - return medical, laboratory, library, or other University property entrusted to his or her care - comply with rules governing the audit of student organization accounts - pay any fees, tuition, room and board charges, fines or other charges assessed against him or her by a University official or by the campus judicial system, or officially withdraw from the University prior to graduation.
+- complete a degree plan in the first semester of attendance in a program - return medical, laboratory, library, or other University property entrusted to his or her care - comply with rules governing the audit of student organization accounts - pay any fees, tuition, room and board charges, fines or other charges assessed against him or her by a University official or by the campus judicial system, or - officially withdraw from the University prior to graduation.

-6.7 GRADUATION
+6.8 GRADUATION